 Waterfall Chart in Power BI

 A Power BI waterfall chart is also called a bridge chart.
 It uses a series of continuous vertical bar columns showing the profit (gain) or loss.
-The columns in this chart are color-coded, where green represents the increase (positive), red means the decrease (negative), and blue for the total.
+The columns in this Waterfall chart are color-coded, where green represents the increase (positive), red means the decrease (negative), and blue for the total.

 Power BI Waterfall Chart is very useful for visualizing the Sales or Profit over some time.
 Let me show you how to create a Waterfall Chart with an example.
+Before that let me explain when to use Waterfall charts.

 • To examine the changes that happened to the total profits or any value.